MobiKin

 Sometimes you may receive a pop-up window suddenly while you're recording screen with QuickTime Player and inform you that the app quite unexpectedly.
 This is mainly because of the disk is lack of storage space.
 So, checking your Mac's disk and make sure it has enough storage space.
 If you have checked and it has enough space, you can try to repair the disk permission as below:

-Go to "Disk Utility > Select Drive > Repair > Repair Disk Permission"
+Solution: Go to "Disk Utility > Select Drive > Repair > Repair Disk Permission".

 fix quicktime player quit suddenly